pbchase/gnvpb/_venues/jtc.md

 ---
 <!--more-->

 Jonesville Tennis Center has three outdoor courts on basketball court next to the entrance to the tennis courts.
+Full play on all 3 courts has been reinstated as of June 2020.